Disclaimer: Blog post contains graphic, natural birth photos.

 Jen told me, if she could get a stable tracing with the fetal monitor for 20 minutes, I could be off the monitor and free to move around.
 She wanted to me to do Spinning Babies techniques and take a hot shower when I was off the monitor.
 She then asked me if she could perform a vaginal exam, to check my cervix.
 I agreed and she gently checked, to my surprise I was already 6cm dilated!
 Thank Goddess, because if I was still only 3-4cm, I would have started questioning my idea of no pain meds!
 But I affirmed to myself that this birth will be smooth and uncomplicated and that I can do it naturally.
 Dad and Gracie were right there with me, supporting me, massaging me, giving me sips of water or apple juice and encouraging me through every contraction.
 I still wanted to be on all fours, but the monitor wasn’t giving the Nurses a good enough tracing.
 They tried adjusting and tightening it, but they couldn’t capture your heart beat so they asked me to sit in a semi-reclining position on my back.
 As painful as it was, I agreed because 20 minutes of monitoring was worth it to me, to be free from the monitor.

 It was now about 845am when I had been monitored long enough to get a good tracing and be off the monitor.
 Your heart rate was completely stable the entire time!
 Jen, approved and released me from the monitor.
-She encouraged me to take a shower or try Spinning Babies moves, but all I could do was remain on all fours.
+She encouraged me to take a shower or try Spinning Babies moves, but all I wanted to do was remain on all fours.
 Eventually, I turned to facing the head of the bed and had Gracie elevate it to a 45-degree angle.
 I stacked pillows for my belly to rest on and I leaned up against the bed, like in a kneeling position.
 This felt much better, I could grip the head of the bed during a contraction and feel both supported and comfortable.
 I was hot, so I ripped off the gown and continued to labor naked.
 Each contraction was getting stronger and stronger, and I was going deeper and deeper into the experience.
 Letting go of fear, releasing expectations and embracing the flow of our birth energy.
 My moans were turning into deep screams, it’s what felt natural in releasing the pain.
 Everything around me seemed to fade away or get blurry.
 I am not even sure if the nursing student was still in the room and I barely remember what Julia was saying to me.
 All I remember is Dad, ever so patient and loving, rubbing my back, pressing on my sacrum and encouraging me through each contraction.

 Another 45 minutes went by, I labored in the same two positions – either on all fours or kneeling against the head of the bed.
 I made it once to bathroom to pee, and considered taking a shower, but I felt in a better position on the bed, on all fours, so that is where I stayed.
 I didn’t know what time it was, but my contractions were so strong, I started thinking it was getting so intense that I didn’t know how much more I could take.
 I was feeling exhausted and the pain was getting stronger.
 I sort of began to panic inside, loosing my focus and my breath.
 Then I remembered a couple of my close girl friends telling me, “Just when you think you can’t take it anymore, you’re almost there.”
 Their voices revived me, it reminded me to trust my body and that I could make it, I was almost there!
 At that moment, I felt the sudden urge to push.
 I looked at Gracie and told her, “I have to push, he’s coming!”
 She calmly replied, “Go ahead and push.”
 So I did.
 Then I heard Gracie tell someone to go get the Midwife.